byterubpay/byterub-site/_posts/2018-07-30-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-07-30.md

 **\<sarang>** Also welcome andytoshi
 **\<isthmuscrypto>** Oh, I can give a #noncense-research-lab summary
 **\<sarang>** please
-**\<isthmuscrypto>** Lots of action in the Monero Archival Project this week. @n3ptune released a new version of our custom archival daemon, and @serhack has been working wonders, configuring and maintaining our network of global VPS-based nodes.
+**\<isthmuscrypto>** Lots of action in the ByteRub Archival Project this week. @n3ptune released a new version of our custom archival daemon, and @serhack has been working wonders, configuring and maintaining our network of global VPS-based nodes.
 **\<isthmuscrypto>** I have been playing around with temporal analysis of the blockchain.
 Miner-reported timestamps were shown to be very unreliable, since 2% of blocks include a timestamp that is \*before\* the timestamp of the block prior.
 **\<isthmuscrypto>** These time-traveling Merlin blocks showed up while scoping out the distribution of wait times. https://usercontent.irccloud-cdn.com/file/tLUEZ9aU/ttblocks.png // Looking at the wait times for the block above and below the Merlin blocks themselves, we see that it is skewed toward a longer interval afterward, suggesting that they are actually being retroactively timestamped.
 **\<isthmuscrypto>** Our new daemon (upgraded last night) records the node-receipt timestamp(s) in addition to the miner-reported timestamp, so expect some way more detailed analysis of that soon.